 2.a Lots and Sublots.
 Material will be accepted in the field on a lot by lot basis.
 Lots will be established cumulatively and will be specific for each JMF.
-Each lot consists of five equal sublots (n=5).
-A completed sublot has a mixture acceptance box sample as specified in Section 409.3(h)2.b and either a core collected according to PTM No. 1 or other density acceptance as specified in Section 409.3(j).
+Once the sublot size for each specific JMF has been established based on the project's plan quantity, the sublot size will remain unchanged throughout project completion.
+A completed sublot has a mixture acceptance box sample as specified in Section 413.3(h)2.b and either a core collected according to PTM No. 1 and PTM No. 729, or other density acceptance as specified in Section 413.3(j).

-A normal lot size is 2,500 tons with five, 500 ton sublots (n=5), unless operational conditions or project size dictate otherwise.
+For JMFs placed in quantities of 2,500 tons or greater, a normal lot size is 2,500 tons with five, 500 ton sublot s (n=5), unless operational conditions or project size dictate otherwise.
 If operational conditions or project size dictate, readjustment of the lot will be made as specified in Table D. Breakdowns or stoppages of short periods due to such causes as weather or equipment failure will not be considered as reasons to adjust the lot size.
-The original lot will be continued when work resumes after short stoppages of less than 5 days.
-If a lot is terminated due to a stoppage of 5 days or more, adjust the lot size and number of sublots as specified in Table D. If work stoppages exceed 5 days, a new lot will be established.
+The original lot will be continued when work resumes after short stoppages of less than 5 calendar days.
+If a lot is ended due to a stoppage of 5 calendar days or more, adjust the lot size and number of sublots as specified in Table D. If the work stoppage is 5 calendar days or more, a new lot will be established.